 We’re here for HOU.
 We’re here for you.
-We’ve spent the last few weeks studying the actual and potential impact of the COVID-19 pandemic on the local real estate market and on our communities.
+We're committed to studying the actual and potential impact of the COVID-19 pandemic on the local real estate market and on our communities.
 Please join us as we share our experience and insights based on how Houston and the housing market have weathered past disruptors and answer any questions you might have about the short, medium and long-term impact of the public health and economic shock on your home and your neighborhood.

 Here is some of what we cover: